merken/Inspiron7586/README.md

 OpenCore configuration for the Dell Inspiron 7586 2 in 1

 # What is working
-- Wifi, although disconnects from time to time
+- Wifi
-- Graphics card U620 is detected in 4K
+- Graphics card U620
 - Touch Screen, yes!
 - Intel i7 8565U
 - 32 GB RAM